pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 The quality of the experience is equally vital for developers building and managing internal software as it is for those involved in developing customer-facing software products.

-## Is Developer Experience Important?
+## Is Developer Experience Important

 It is not just important. **It's business critical.** If your company is in the business of creating and selling software or relies on critical internal software, developers are vital internal stakeholders to your business foundation.